-The 2016 Truth in Taxation meeting for taxes payable in 2017 was held on December 5, 2016.
+The 2017 Truth in Taxation meeting for taxes payable in 2018 will be held on December 4, 2017.
 Questions regarding the tax levy and budget can be sent to City Administrator, Melanie Mesko Lee.

 The League of Minnesota Cities has prepared some educational resources to explain the various factors that impact taxes for property owners: